zkroliko/ACOSearch/README.md

 ## Organization

-Directories are a mess.
+Directories with code are a mess.

 ## Credits

-Designed and implemented as a part of curriculum at AGH Kraków by a student team.
+Designed and implemented as a part of curriculum at AGH Kraków by undergrad student team.